freenas/freenas-docs/userguide/intro.rst

   if there is insufficient system resources.
 When a guest is stopped, its resources are returned to the system.

+* :ref:`Cloud Sync` provides configuration options to encrypt data before it is transmitted and to keep it in the encrypted format while stored on the cloud.
+The filenames can also be encrypted.

 These applications have been added or updated:

 * `ncdu <https://dev.yorhel.nl/ncdu>`_ has been added to the base system.